zhxnlai/ZLSwipeableViewSwift/README.md

 You can create custom animation by overriding the `animateView` property.
 Take a look at the [Custom Animation](#custom-animation) example for details.

 #### Should Swipe
 `shouldSwipeView`, `minTranslationInPercent` and `minVelocityInPointPerSecond` determines whether a view should be swiped or not.
-Please see Should Swipe example for details.
+Please see the Should Swipe example for details.

 #### allowedDirection
 The `allowedDirection` property limits the directions in which the user is allowed to swipe.
 Please see the [Custom Direction](#custom-direction) example for details.